Maker-H/Study-Algorithm/README.md

 ## Study-Algorithm-baekjoon

-- This is a repository for solving an algorithm exercises by [Baekjun](https://www.acmicpc.net/step)
+- This is a repository for algorithm exercises by [Baekjun](https://www.acmicpc.net/step)
 - The URL links to each problem is in the code
 - Code with `improved` and `original` in the title, I wrote a note what I have learned while solving the problem